9 Cold Calling Objections and How to Respond for More Sales

 Then off you go!
 Get back on the phone and call the right contact 🙌

-Cold calling objection 9: the prospect is grumpy, moody or emotional
+9. The prospect is grumpy, moody or emotional

 This isn’t exactly a verbal objection, but if you’ve spent any time in outbound sales, you’ve probably had someone who’s obviously having a bad day on the other end of the line.

-This might mean they’re not in the right headspace to talk to you, or willing to make any decisions quite yet.
+This might mean they’re not in the right headspace to talk to you or willing to make any decisions quite yet.
 They may even hang up the phone.

 Ivana says:

-You can always acknowledge the previous attempt to call too, saying something along the lines of:
+You can always acknowledge the previous attempt to call, too, saying something along the lines of:

 “Seems like the last time I called, I caught you at the worst moment - is now a better time to talk?”